francescogerardomarra/its/modulo27/31_web_services_introduction.md

 - **Universality**: HTTP is supported by all modern systems and platforms.
 - **Statelessness**: Simplifies the interaction model by treating each request as independent.
 - **Scalability**: Supports high-load systems through caching and resource identification using URIs.
-- **Ease of Use**: Standard HTTP methods (e.g., GET, POST, PUT, DELETE) align naturally with RESTful design principles.
+- **Ease of Use**: Standard HTTP methods (e.g. GET, POST, PUT, DELETE) align naturally with RESTful design principles.

 ---